harry-odinson-369/harry-odinson-369.github.io/node_nginx_ssl.md

-# Node.js Deployment
+# Node.js NGINX Deployment

-> Steps to deploy a Node.js app to DigitalOcean using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt
+> Steps to deploy a Node.js app to [Database Mart](https://www.databasemart.com/) using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt

 ## 1. Sign up for VPS or Dedicated Server with Linux Ubuntu OS
 In this tutorial is using [Database Mart VPS](https://www.databasemart.com/vps-hosting)